Discrete diffusion samplers and bridges: Off-policy algorithms and applications in latent spaces

 where $\beta \in \mathbb{R}^+$ is the inverse temperature and $i\sim j$ denotes that coordinates $i$ and $j$ are adjacent.
 When $J$ is positive, the energy model favours configurations in which adjacent spins coincide and has $q$ modes, each corresponding to a state with all spins equal.
 The standard \textbf{Ising model} \citep{ising1925beitrag} is a special case of the Potts model with $q=2,J=\frac12$.

 We train discrete diffusion samplers on the target energies of Potts and Ising models with $L=16$ and vary the inverse temperature $\beta$ to control the difficulty of the problem -- a larger $\beta$ (lower temperature) can lead to more difficult and less stable learning, often collapsing to a single mode.
-Following \citet{zhu2025mdns}, we report the empirical magnetisation and correlation errors as defined in \cref{app:exp_details_ising_potts}, as well as the Sinkhorn distance between approximate and true samples, the ELBO, and the EUBO \citep{blessing2024beyond}.
+Following \citet{zhu2025mdns}, we report the empirical magnetisation and correlation errors, as well as the Sinkhorn distance between approximate and true samples, the ELBO, and the EUBO \citep{blessing2024beyond}; definitions are given in \cref{app:eval_metrics}.
 The correlation error, Sinkhorn, and EUBO metrics require access to true samples, which were obtained from a long-run MCMC chain.

 The off-policy methods with MCMC use the Swendsen-Wang algorithm \citep{swendsenwang1986mcsimulation, swendsenwang1987critical} as a proposal tailored to the structure of this energy model.
 We note, however, that the MCMC used for exploration during training is not run for sufficiently long for the chains to converge.
 For a comparison of off-policy methods trained instead with a $H$-Hamming-ball proposal MH, see \cref{app:mcmc_ablation}.
 For all other experiment details, see \cref{app:exp_details_ising_potts}.